opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Similar to the rich media widgets from Twitter and other websites, a script can be added to pages which loads remote content using JavaScript.
 It is possible to provide users with a code snippet that could be configured according to their needs.
 This provides a richer experience for users, but requires some technical knowledge of HTML, CSS and JavaScript.

-The [ckan.js](https://github.com/okfn/ckan.js) project is a JavaScript library that can be used to connect to CKAN from within the browser.
+The [ckan.js](https://github.com/okfn/ckan.js) project from Open Knowledge is a JavaScript library that can be used to connect to CKAN from within the browser.
 In order to overcome Cross-origin resource sharing (CORS) restrictions, a backend service would ideally be hosted on the same machine as the scripts.
 This could just be a proxy to the data portal.

-We have developed a [JavaScript widget]() based on `ckan.js` which displays the same information about datasets as the standard search.
+We have developed a [JavaScript widget](https://github.com/opendata-swiss/ckan-embed) based on `ckan.js` which displays the same information about datasets as the standard search.
 It uses the [CKAN API](http://docs.ckan.org/en/latest/api/) to run search queries, and renders the result into the Web page.
 Our solution is similar to the [CKAN Data Viewer](http://docs.ckan.org/en/latest/maintaining/data-viewer.html), a feature that already has resource embedding built in, and the ability to white-list sites where this may be deployed using a `resource proxy` configuration option.

 Note that due to lack of CORS support, we provided an option to use JSONP to mitigate cross-site scripting restrictions.
-[JSONP is not recommended](https://en.wikipedia.org/wiki/JSONP#Security_concerns) in current best practices in Web development, and we advise that - if possible - developers should put in place a *proxy service*.
+[JSONP is not recommended](https://en.wikipedia.org/wiki/JSONP#Security_concerns) in current best practices in Web development, and we advise that - if possible - developers should put in place a proxy service, as described [further down](#middleware).

-Example of how a search result from *opendata.swiss* appears in this widget:
+Here is an example of how a search result from *opendata.swiss* appears in this widget:

 ![](../../images/embed-widget.png)